DEVHEE/devhee.github.io/_tabs/about.md

 : I am interested in Semiconductor, Electronic Control, Embedded System and Autonomous Driving Artificial Intelligence, and I am studying and exploring with passion.

 Goal
+: My dream is to make a better world through artificial intelligence and electronics.
+To be exact, I want to develop better technology for self-driving cars.
+Furthermore, I want to work for Google.
+The higher the dream, the better, right? :)

+Favorite
 : I like to learn various science and techniques.
 I also like to make and research things myself.
 Enjoy attending lectures or attending conferences and communities of interest.

 Pursuit